WPLY (AM): WSLC Country

 As network programming moved from radio to television, 610 WSLS switched to a full service, Country music format.
 In 1969, Park Communications purchased WSLS-AM-FM-TV.
 Due to FCC ownership restrictions, Park kept the television station and sold the radio stations to Bass Brothers Telecasters.
 As the stations could no longer share a call sign after the purchase, the AM became WSLC at midnight on August 1, 1972, keeping its country sound.
 The FM switched to album-oriented rock and briefly became WSLC-FM before settling on current call sign WSLQ.
 Only the TV station still carries the original call letters.
 Mel Wheeler purchased the two stations in 1976.

 Urban AC and Sports

 At noon on May 25, 2000, WSLC began simulcasting with its new sister station 94.9 WSLC-FM, formerly easy listening turned classic rock station WPVR, after that station was purchased by Mel Wheeler Inc. This continued until March 13, 2002, when the country format moved full-time to WSLC-FM.
 610 WSLC was flipped to new call letters as WVBE, simulcasting co-owned 100.1 WVBE-FM Lynchburg, and brought urban adult contemporary and R&B music full-time to Roanoke.

 On January 20, 2016, the station dropped its Urban AC format for sports talk with the new call sign WPLY.
 The station became an affiliate of Fox Sports Radio.

+On September 30, 2025, WPLY ceased operations.
+Its sports format continues on WXLK's HD3 subchannel and translator W266CY 101.1 FM Roanoke (which now simulcasts WXLK-HD3).